slr-ladders/theladders.github.com/source/_posts/2015-03-25-casperjs-the-friendly-testing-framework.markdown

 When we started our new [job market guide](http://www.theladders.com/careers/search) project (a site where career-minded professionals can check out open positions and stats such as average compensation), the question of testing came up pretty quickly.
-We had successfully used [Jasmine](http://jasmine.github.io/) for JavaScript unit testing on a previous project so we kept using that where we could.
+We had used [Jasmine](http://jasmine.github.io/) for JavaScript unit testing on a previous project so we kept using it, but it wasn't enough.
-But for end-to-end tests and other things in the browser, we needed something more.
+Our Jasmine tests could pass, but the site might not actually work.
+We needed end-to-end tests.

 One of the new tools we found was [CasperJS](http://casperjs.org/).
 It's a neat JavaScript project that uses [PhantomJS](http://phantomjs.org/) to open a headless